 Tax services and capabilities

-Whether the tax issues are focused on a single country or cross-border, involve planning for tax efficiency or require resolution of a civil or criminal tax controversy or investigation, our global Tax Group can provide appropriate solutions.
+Whether the tax issues involve a single country or are cross-border, encompass planning for tax efficiency or require resolution of a civil or criminal tax controversy or investigation, our global Tax Group partners with our clients to develop effective solutions.

-We understand the business and legal intricacies of international taxation.
-Our group is recognized for its forward-thinking approach on tax matters as well as precedent-setting firsts in the tax field globally in terms of tax planning, transfer pricing, tax controversy, post-acquisition integration, investigative matters, and tax legislative initiatives.
+We understand the business and legal intricacies of international business and taxation.
+Our group is recognized globally for its forward-thinking approach on tax matters as well as precedent-setting firsts in tax planning for transactional matters including M&A, private equity, capital market, project finance, family office, and real estate as well as for executive compensation, transfer pricing, tax dispute resolution, competent authority, and investigative matters.

 Tax planning and transactional